Commercial Waste Harlesden: Recycling and Sustainability

 • Investment in containerised segregation at premises to reduce contamination.

-Diversified commercial recycling streams with clear signage and bins Commitment to the Community: Commercial Waste Harlesden recognises that a resilient, eco-friendly waste disposal area depends on partnership — between businesses, borough services, transfer stations and charities.
+The image depicts two wheeled waste containers placed on a paved outdoor area in front of a modern building with dark grey cladding panels and large glass windows.
+One container is red with a partially open lid, revealing a mix of cardboard boxes and other refuse inside.
+The other container is grey with a closed yellow lid, standing adjacent to the open red bin.
+The background shows a contemporary architectural setting with clean lines and reflective glass surfaces, suggesting an urban or commercial environment typical for rubbish collection or waste management services in the Harlesden area.
+The scene highlights typical equipment used by Commercial Waste Harlesden for rubbish disposal, with the textured pavement and the clear division between refuse containers emphasizing the professional, organized approach to waste handling relevant to recycling and sustainability initiatives.
+Commitment to the Community: Commercial Waste Harlesden recognises that a resilient, eco-friendly waste disposal area depends on partnership — between businesses, borough services, transfer stations and charities.
 By promoting reuse-first strategies, investing in low-carbon vans and emphasising correct separation in line with the borough’s approach to waste management, we can meet our recycling goals, lower emissions and support local social enterprises.
 Together, Harlesden can be a model sustainable rubbish area in North-West London.

 Commercial Waste Harlesden